 One of the Talayotic settlements of greatest cultural and archaeological interest, and declared a Historic-Artistic Monument, is located in Capocorb Vell, in the municipality of Llucmajor.

-If you want to delve into the early history of Mallorca, this map shows the location of Capocorb Vell and the other settlements that you should not miss.
+🎁 If you want to delve into the early history of Mallorca, this free downloadable map of the island shows the location of Capocorb Vell and the other settlements that you should not miss.

 Land of Greeks, Phoenicians and Romans